Frustrated Quantum Magnetism on Complex Networks: What Sets the Total Spin

-At the same time, they raise a number of open questions: (1) Why is $S_{\text{total}}$ insensitive to frustration?
-This is far from obvious and likely depends on the mechanism for magnetic interactions.
-In fact, preliminary calculations show that frustration strongly affects $S_{\text{total}}$ when magnetism arises from the delocalization of a doped carrier \cite{Nagaoka_review, Nagaoka_cactus}.
-(2) A related and perhaps the most crucial question concerns the nature of the ground state.
-Studies of classical Ising spins have found a glassy phase on small-world and scale-free networks \cite{2008_RMP, SG_2008, SG_2006, SG_2009}.
-Are quantum fluctuations in the Heisenberg model strong enough to stabilize a spin liquid in the absence of a lattice symmetry \cite{Balents2010}?
-(3) What are the dynamical and ergodicity properties and how are these affected by the network topology?
-(4) Is the magnetic order sensitive to motifs \cite{Motifs} other than hubs, or to community structures that regulate cooperative phenomena such as synchronization \cite{Kuramoto_2016}?
-The latter arises in cluster magnetism \cite{Cluster_2021}.
-(5) How does the physics change with bond disorder \cite{2008_RMP} or anisotropy?
-(6) As natural interactions decay with distance, it is useful to model spatial networks \cite{2006_PhysRep}, which may be designed with Rydberg atoms in tweezers \cite{Rydberg_AVS_2021, Rydberg_Exp_2022}.
-Finally, we hope our findings herald broader explorations of quantum many-body networks beyond frustrated magnetism.
+They also raise a number of open questions on frustrated magnetism: (1) Why is the total spin generally insensitive to frustration level when all bonds are equal?
+This is far from obvious and does not hold for kinetic magnetism \cite{Revathy_2025}, where magnetic order arises from the path interference of a hole or doublon \cite{Nagaoka_review}.
+(2) What is the nature of the ground state?
+Ising spins exhibit glassy behavior on small-world and scale-free graphs \cite{2008_RMP, SG_2008, SG_2006, SG_2009}.
+Can quantum fluctuations in the Heisenberg model stabilize a spin liquid in the absence of lattice symmetry \cite{Kimchi2018, Balents2010}?
+Answering this question would require a more detailed examination of the spin correlations.
+While we generally find antiferromagnetic two-site correlations, the correlation length grows with disassortativity, and second or third neighbors can be more strongly correlated than adjacent spins on hubbed networks (see End Matter).
+(3) How are the dynamical and ergodicity properties affected by network topology \cite{SW_Scrambling_2019, Chaos_Ising_Adolfo_2025}?
+(4) Is the magnetic order sensitive to community structures or other motifs \cite{Motifs} that lead to hierarchical or explosive synchronization in classical networks \cite{Dynamics_book, Kuramoto_2016, Explosive_2019, Explosive_2016, Cluster_2021}?

-We thank Sitabhra Sinha and Sthitadhi Roy for useful discussions and comments.
-SD acknowledges use of the HPC facility at MPIPKS, Dresden.